Bussard91/Bussard91/README.md

 - Medical Data Science
 - Statistical Learning

-I´m currently working on different Shiny-Web-Apps for:
-- Method comparison in the clinical laboratory using zlog-values
-- Estimation of reference intervals from routine laboratory data using an indirect approach

 If you have any questions you can contact me here on github or by mail: jakob_adler@gmx.de.

 See you,